inveniosoftware/docs-invenio-rdm/docs/develop/topics/custom_fields.md

         }
 ```

-## Implement new UI widget
+## Implement the new UI widget

-We will create a new UI widget for our field under the `my-site/assets/custom-fields` folder called `Experiments.js`.
-This would look like the following:
+Let's now create the new UI widget in a file `Experiments.js` in `my-site/assets/custom-fields`:

 ```javascript
 import React, { Component } from "react";